wonjae-lee-2/scripts/README.md

 Google Artifact Repository hosts docker images for pods on GKE.

 Using Docker, one Amazon Lightsail instance runs PostgreSQl and another runs Trino.
 For resource intensive queries, the Trino Helm chart can be installed through WSL for a deployment to GKE.
+Azure Analysis Services is for developing tabular models with Visual Studio for Power BI.

 * Use one EC2 instance until the AWS savings plan expires.
 When it does expire, terminate the EC2 instance and launch Amazon Lightsail instances.